ritushreedas2002/role_based_access_control/README.md

 ## Features

+- **Role Management**:
-- Create and manage roles
+  - Create and manage roles.
-- Assign permissions to roles
+  - Assign permissions to roles.
-- Assign roles to users
+  - Assign roles to users.
-- Enforce access control based on roles and permissions
+  - Enforce access control based on roles and permissions.

+- **User Management**:
+  - Viewing all users in a tabular format.
+  - **Searching users by**:
+    - Name
+    - Email
+    - Role
+    - Status
+  - **Filtering users by role**:
+    - Admin
+    - Developer
+    - Client
+  - Adding, editing, and deleting users.
+  - Changing roles and statuses dynamically.

+- **Permission Management**:
+  - Permission is assigned accordingly to the role

-## Installation
+## Installaion

 To install the project, clone the repository and install the necessary dependencies: